debroglie27/WeatherApp/README.md

 # Weather App

-Welcome to my web app called Weather App.
+Welcome to my Weather App made using an API.
 Provide a city name and get the weather information.

 ## Information Provided